Fordham-EDM-Lab/CSAT/README.md

 ### Example Datasets

-Example datasets for testing and exploring the GSP Toolkit are available [here on Google Drive](https://drive.google.com/drive/folders/1hyjKf69IY1wbkWwSl0AzG-wJTITOXlIW?usp=sharing).
+Example datasets for testing and exploring the cSAT are available [here on Google Drive](https://drive.google.com/drive/folders/1hyjKf69IY1wbkWwSl0AzG-wJTITOXlIW?usp=sharing).

 ## Development Roadmap

-- **Current**: Working on robust testing and validation to implement the general case for sequential pattern analysis, beyond just course sequencing.
-Focused on ensuring the toolkit handles various data scenarios effectively.
+- **Current**: Working on testing and validation on the general case for sequential pattern analysis.
+Determining how to include the time (span?) to better understand the output.
 - **Future**: Finalize packaging and prepare the toolkit for distribution on PyPi (Python Package Index).
 Additionally, explore ways to optimize the GSP algorithm, such as implementing parallel execution, to improve performance for large datasets.

 ## License